mikedilger/mosaic-spec/docs/record.md

 This is the first 40 bytes of the BLAKE3 hash.

-This is the third part of the three-part ID.
+This is the second part of the two-part ID.

 ### Signing Public Key